 New South Wales

 It’s a similar story in New South Wales, where $450 million of the $2.3 billion coronavirus stimulus package announced on 17 March has been allocated to waive payroll tax for businesses with payrolls of up to $10 million for three months.
 This package also brings forward the next round of payroll tax cuts by raising the threshold limit to $1 million for the 2020-21 financial year.

 In the Northern Territory, the state government announced on 18 March that eligible businesses will also receive a $10,000 grant for upgrades, and another $10,000 if they contribute $10,000 of their own money.
-The Territory Labor Government also announced a $50 million Small Business Survival Fund on 23 March.
-Eligibility criteria and information about how to apply can be found here.
-Real estate business are not specifically listed, however applications will be considered on a case by case basis.
+The Territory Labor Government also announced a $50 million Small Business Survival Fund on 23 March, however application processes and criteria are not yet available.

 In Tasmania, small businesses (with turnovers less than $10 million) can access up to $40 million via the Small Business Interest Free Loan Scheme.
 Small businesses will also have their electricity bills waived for the quarter, from April.